-Budgeted cost: £156,692
+Budgeted cost: £38,649

-Activity Evidence that supports this approach Challenge number(s) addressed To raise attainment by ensuring that all pupils receive challenging and engaging quality first teaching to meet their needs by: • Ensuring teaching in all subjects is of the highest quality and PP pupils make most progress as a result of quality first teaching. • Staff development and quality CPD • Staff completing NPQs are supported well in their project in order to support teaching across the school • ECT is well supported DFE report: supporting the attainment of disadvantaged pupils: articulating success and good practice.
+Activity Evidence that supports this approach Challenge number(s) addressed To raise attainment by ensuring that all pupils receive challenging and engaging quality first teaching to meet their needs by: DFE report: supporting the attainment of disadvantaged pupils: articulating success and good practice.
 Nov 2015 identifies QFT as the key to ensuring PP pupils make progress.
-School continue to support those teachers who took part in the DFE Early Career teachers framework - staff are supported by colleagues across the trust.
-The school supports 1x ECT.
-1, 2, 4, 7 Training for teachers on tier 2 vocabulary and de-bugging, to be used in their teaching across the curriculum.
-Research shows that vocabulary (particularly tier 2 vocabulary) needs to be the focus if you want to improve children's learning as it is vocabulary which is transferrable across the curriculum.
+1, 2, 6 Ensuring teaching in all subjects is of the highest quality and PP pupils make most progress as a result of quality first teaching.
+Staff development and quality CPD PHONICS, EYFS Training for teachers on tier 2 vocabulary and de-bugging, to be used in their teaching across the curriculum.
+Language rich environment Research shows that vocabulary (particularly tier 2 vocabulary) needs to be the focus if you want to improve children's learning as it is vocabulary which is transferrable across the curriculum.
 The EEF shows that oral language interventions have a very high impact on progress, based on extensive evidence.
-1, 4

-Two qualified, experienced teachers out of class full time to support in the teaching of reading, writing maths.
-The EEF shows that small groups tuition has an average impact of four months' additional progress over the course of a year.
-1, 2, 7 High quality texts in class used in guided reading, across the curriculum and in our library The Centre for Literacy in Primary Education states that 'the use of high quality books within the reading curriculum is at the heart of a school's successful approach to become motivated and independent readers.
-If children enjoy reading, they read more frequently and become better readers.'
-Using high quality texts in reading linked to topics in the past has improved children's understanding of the topics they are learning.
-1, 2, 4 Continue to develop feedback in all classes across the school, to ensure that the feedback provided to all pupils is instant and effective Feedback (+8 months - EEF Toolkit) EEF Toolkit and research shows that all the approaches which we will focus on make positive differences to the attainment and progress made by all children.
-1, 2, 4 Jigsaw curriculum to be used across the school for SRE The DFE RSE and Health Education guidance states that 'in primary schools, subjects need to put in place the building blocks of healthy, respectful relationships, focussing on families, in all contexts, including online.'
+1, 2 Phonetically decodable books in class used in guided reading, across the curriculum, in our library and at home With the new DfE phonics guidance, we must ensure children have access to phonetically decodable books for them to improve their reading.
+1, 2 Continue to develop feedback in all classes across the school, to ensure that the feedback provided to all pupils is instant and effective Feedback (+8 months - EEF Toolkit) EEF Toolkit and research shows that all the approaches which we will focus on make positive differences to the attainment and progress made by all children.
+1, 2, 6

+Jigsaw curriculum to be used across the school for SRE The DFE RSE and Health Education guidance states that 'in primary schools, subjects need to put in place the building blocks of healthy, respectful relationships, focussing on families, in all contexts, including online.'
 We have looked at a range of PSHE schemes to meet the statutory requirements, whilst also meeting the needs of our children and we believe Jigsaw does this: 'The Jigsaw curriculum is a unique, spiral, progressive and effective scheme of work, aiming to prepare children/young people for life, helping them really know and value who they are and understand how they relate to other people in this ever-changing world.'
-6

-Retrieval to be a focus for all teachers in their own career development, looking at impact on children's learning Research shows that retrieval practice improves children's recall.
+5 Retrieval to be a focus for all teachers in their own career development, looking at impact on children's learning Research shows that retrieval practice improves children's recall.
 (Roediger and Karpicke, 2006) It also helps to identify gaps in knowledge and aids later retention, allowing children to make links in their next unit of study.
-(Roediger, Putnam and Smith 2011) As a Thinking School, this is something we have had training on and used within school and we know 7 from using low stakes assessments previously, it improves their recall.
-Coaching to be used throughout the school for support for staff in improving their own practice Coaching for Teaching and Learning, gov.uk: 'Teachers' learning and development underpins school improvement and provides a vehicle for raising achievement and attainment and coaching can provide a means by which this principle can be achieved and thus teacher learning enhanced.'
+(Roediger, Putnam and Smith 2011) As a Thinking School, this is something we have had training on and used within school and we know from using low stakes assessments previously, it improves their recall.
+6 All children in need of a laptop to be provided with one for home learning Providing devices throughout lockdown had a positive impact on the levels of engagement from our families at home.
+7 Coaching to be used throughout the school for support for staff in improving their own practice Coaching for Teaching and Learning, gov.uk: 'Teachers' learning and development underpins school improvement and provides a vehicle for raising achievement and attainment and coaching can provide a means by which this principle can be achieved and thus teacher learning enhanced.'
 Teachers in our school have had some coaching training in the past and responded well to peer tutoring with small steps to improve practice.
-1, 2 and 7
+1, 2 and 6